sherlock-audit/2023-06-unstoppable-judging/README.md

 - [dot-pengun](https://github.com/sherlock-audit/2023-06-unstoppable-judging/issues/40/#issuecomment-1643428684): accepted
 - [twicek](https://github.com/sherlock-audit/2023-06-unstoppable-judging/issues/40/#issuecomment-1643812283): accepted

+**maarcweiss**

+Fixed by using the common pattern of checking balances before and after the transfers and calculating the real amount in spot dex

 # Issue M-4: `Vault._amount_per_base_lp_share` should also consider bad debt when `safety_module_lp_total_amount` is not enough

 Source: https://github.com/sherlock-audit/2023-06-unstoppable-judging/issues/92